Who is eligible to study abroad

 Applicants are required to have completed one full-year of

-undergraduate study (except for
+undergraduate study (except for Global Passport program applicants),

 Though we review applications on a rolling basis, we encourage

 students to apply as early as possible to increase their chances of

 receiving financial aid and being admitted to their first choice

-space is available in the program, but the
+space is available in the program, students should be aware that

 the Apply Now page of our Web site.

 Do I have to speak a foreign

 Prior foreign language skills are not required for any St.

 partners only teach classes in the local language.
 Please contact us if you plan to participate in an

 Do I need a

 required for our summer and winter programs.
 We’ll provide you with

 information on visas, but for more information on passports, please

 Do I need insurance to study

-Yes, all students need international
+Students need international